How Yemen's Houthis control Sanaa and alarm the West

 Young men with AK-47s peer at cars passing through checkpoints where captured military vehicles carry signs saying: "Death to America, Death to Israel".

-"They have a representative in the finance department who sits on the side and looks over all cheques before they are processed," the defence official said.
-If he's not convinced, he confiscates the cheque and throws it into a plastic bag.
+"They have a representative in the finance department who sits on the side and looks over all checks before they are processed," the defense official said.
+If he's not convinced, he confiscates the check and throws it into a plastic bag.

-"They have also started to appoint Houthi deputies as the heads of important departments in the defence ministry," he said.

 Jane Marriott, Britain's ambassador to Yemen, said the U.K. was also "picking up reports of Houthis running illegal detention facilities and setting up their own court system".